pmainguet/udemy-courses/Ethical Hacking/README.md

 ### Crack the actual WPA encryption - capture handshake

-* The only pacjets that can aid with the cracking process are the handshake packets, 4 packets sent when a client connects to the network
+* The only packets that can aid with the cracking process are the handshake packets, 4 packets sent when a client connects to the network

 1. Capture the handshake